Quality indicator expansion hits a roadblock, rollout delayed

 Lifestyle officer QIs require further evaluation

-• QI 7: Lifestyle officer care minutes per resident per day
+• Lifestyle officer care minutes per resident per day

-• QI 8: Percentage of care recipients who attended at least one lifestyle officer service
+• Percentage of care recipients who attended at least one lifestyle officer service

-• QI 9: Percentage of care recipients with lifestyle recommendation in their care plan who attended at least one service delivered by a lifestyle officer
+• Percentage of care recipients with lifestyle recommendation in their care plan who attended at least one service delivered by a lifestyle officer

-Participants also highlighted challenges with assessing needs as there is no consistent framework for the discipline.
-Meanwhile, monitoring attendance to evaluate the effectiveness of lifestyle programs is another hurdle due to stretched resources.
-Some cited the use of volunteers and allied health assistants to deliver lifestyle activities, further complicating data collection.
+Participants highlighted challenges with assessing needs as there is no consistent framework for the discipline.
+Monitoring attendance to evaluate the effectiveness of lifestyle programs is another hurdle due to stretched resources.
+Using volunteers and allied health assistants to deliver lifestyle activities further complicates data collection.

-Pilot participants averaged seven lifestyle officer minutes per resident per day with 12.5% reporting zero minutes.
+Pilot participants averaged seven lifestyle officer minutes per resident per day with 12.5% of providers reporting zero minutes.
 The median proportion of care recipients that attended at least one lifestyle officer service across the 69-pilot residential aged care services was 89%.
-Similarly, 89% of residents were recommended to attend at least one service.

 Tags: